elmomoilanen/Halloc/README.md

 As mentioned above, the library is experimental in its nature and hence was not written to be completely portable.
 However, it's expected to work in most common Linux distros (e.g. Ubuntu) and macOS.
 Library uses C11 standard.

-Main build target is the halloc library which would be a static library with the .a suffix at the end of build process.
+Main build target is the halloc library which will be at the end of build process a static library with the .a suffix.

 Build the library and run tests with the following command in a shell